diogovalentte/mantium/integrations.md

 Mantium expects that you installed both the [keiyoushi](https://github.com/keiyoushi/extensions) and [zosetsu-repo](https://github.com/zosetsu-repo/tachi-repo) extension repositories on your Suwayomi server.

-It also expects that you have installed the ComicK, MANGA Plus by SHUEISHA, MangaDex, and MangaHub sources on your server.
+It also expects that you have installed the MANGA Plus by SHUEISHA, MangaDex, and MangaHub sources on your server.
 The integration will only work with these sources, as I didn't find Suwayomi-compatible sources for the other Mantium sources.

-## ComicK source

-The comick source avaliable in Suwayomi's API is **ComicK (ALL)** in contrast to the other sources that are like **Mangadex (EN)**.

-This means that comick mangas added by Mantium will show chapters from all languages in Suwayomi, and not just the English chapters.
-However, Mantium will enqueue only english chapters to be downloaded by Suwayomi.

 # Kaizoku